 On the morning of 30 June 2009, the bulk carrier MV Full City sailed from Skagen in Denmark.
 The vessel was carrying about 1,100 ton of heavy oil and some diesel.

-The weather worsened during the evening and the wind increased to a gale, while turning from the southeast to the south-west.
+The weather worsened during the evening and the wind increased to a gale.
+This while turning from the southeast to the south-west.
 The wave height was calculated to be 4-6 meters.
 Full City was rolling rapidly and pitching heavily in the sea.

-Information from the AIS system shows that Full City started to drift towards shore just before midnight and just after midnight Breivik VTS contacted the vessel to inform them the vessel was drifting and asked for information about the situation.
+Information from the AIS system shows that Full City started to drift towards shore just before midnight.
+Just after midnight, Breivik VTS contacted the vessel to inform them the vessel was drifting and asked for information about the situation.
 The captain tried to start the vessel and gain control over the situation, but his attempts failed.
 Full City ran around at 00:23 near Såstein.
 The captain requested assistance at 00:37.
 A vessel was sent to evacuate the crew.
 It was impossible to get a line on board because of the bad weather and sea.

 The Norwegian Coastal Administration (NCA) received the grounding report at 00:50.
 The rescue operation was headed by the Joint Rescue Coordination Centre.
-Shortly after a large proportion of the Full City's crew was evacuated, the NCA decided to take over the leading of the response due to the major risk of acute pollution NCA.
+Shortly after a large proportion of the Full City's crew was evacuated, the NCA decided to take over the leading of the response.
+This was due to the major risk of acute pollution.

 On 17 August 2009, Full City was refloated so it could be towed to the quay north of Langesund.
 On 14 September 2009 the job of towing Full City to Sweden started.

-The spill caused pollution in the area from Stavern in Vestfold to Lillesand in Aust-Agder, and approximately 200 locations were polluted by oil.
+The spill caused pollution in the area from Stavern in Vestfold to Lillesand in Aust-Agder.
+Approximately 200 locations were polluted by oil.
 The area contaminated with oil included 37 protected nature and bird reserves and geologically protected areas.
 Many recreational areas and private properties were also polluted with oil.
 More than 2,000 sea birds died as a direct result of the incident.

 The NCA presented a claim to recover the costs the government incurred due to managing the incident.
-The ship owner has established a limitation fund in line with the rules of the Norwegian Maritime Code to limit its overall financial liability.
+The ship owner has established a limitation fund.
+This is in line with the rules of the Norwegian Maritime Code to limit its overall financial liability.
 In October 2020, there was a settlement between the parties.